-French group Altice, the parent company of cable operator Numericable, has made a firm offer of 7.
+Altice, the parent company of French cable operator Numericable, has made a firm offer of 7.

 03 billion euros ($8.

-8 million) to Brazilian operator Oi to acquire Portugal Telecom (PT), the company announced Monday.
+8 billion) to Brazilian operator Oi to acquire Portugal Telecom (PT), the company announced Monday.

 The deal also excludes Oi treasury shares and Portugal Telecom financing vehicles, the statement said.